sjagadi/TsetTestApp/README.md

    5. Verify Expected Results A.

 # Expected Results

-A. Displayed sum shows correct sum
+A) Displayed sum shows correct sum
-B. Displayed values of price components are rounded correctly
+B) Displayed values of price components are rounded correctly
-   a.
-Values always show 1 or 2 decimal digits
+   1. Values always show 1 or 2 decimal digits
-   b.
-If value has no decimal digits, show a 0 as decimal digit
+   2. If value has no decimal digits, show a 0 as decimal digit
-   c.
-If value has more than 2 decimal digits, round to 2 decimal digits Label input validation
+   3. If value has more than 2 decimal digits, round to 2 decimal digits Label input validation
 Labels have to contain at least 2 characters
 If input is invalid, restore last valid state